-Our analyses show why models that target multi-species effects in both their environmental responses and their direct biotic interactions should be strongly considered when studying community dynamics.
-The GAM-VAR's process variance estimates were smaller than those from the benchmarks because it used more information from the data.
-By learning about the relationships between species the model could better capture both shared responses to environmental factors (e.g., a wet year in the desert is good for most species) and direct temporal effects (e.g., competition for seeds).
-These relationships between species can allow forecasts for less commonly observed species to borrow strength from more common species, yielding better overall predictions for future population abundances.
-But like other multivariate autoregressive models (Ives et al. 2003, Holmes et al. 2014, Hannaford et al. 2023) the VAR parameters of the GAM-VAR should not be interpreted as a species interaction matrix, because these relationships can result from multiple sources (i.e., shared environmental responses and direct interactions).
+452 Interactions and dependencies among multiple species are hypothesized to play pivotal roles in the 453 assembly of ecological communities and to broader ecosystem functions (Dobzhansky 1950, 454 Mutshinda et al. 2009, Mayfield and Stouffer 2017, Fecchio et al. 2019).
+This study shows why 455 models that target multi-species effects in both their environmental responses and their biotic 456 dependencies should also be strongly considered when studying community dynamics.
+Our 457 approach to constructing hierarchical dynamic GAMs and evaluating forecasts using multivariate 458 proper scoring rules offers a way to quantitatively assess multispecies forecasts and scrutinize their 459 value in real-world ecological forecasting applications.
+We also demonstrate how inferences from 460 these models provide deeper insights into why they may or may not perform better.
+For example, 461 the GAM-VAR's process variance estimates were smaller than those from the benchmarks because it 462 used more information from the data.
+By learning about the relationships between species the 463 model could better capture both shared responses to environmental factors (e.g., a wet year in the 464 desert is good for most species) and direct temporal effects (e.g., competition for seeds).
+These 465 relationships between species can allow forecasts for less common species to borrow strength from 466 more common species, yielding better hindcasts and forecasts compared to simpler single-species 467 models.
+But like other multivariate autoregressive models (Ives et al. 2003, Holmes et al. 2014, 468 Hannaford et al. 2023) the VAR parameters of the GAM-VAR should not be interpreted as a species interaction matrix, because these relationships can result from multiple sources (i.e., shared environmental responses and direct interactions).
 While the parameters are not interpretable as direct interactions, this approach does make it possible to gain a more detailed understanding of population dynamics.
 Conducting simulations from this type of model allows exploring which species have the strongest cascading effects, what changes might we expect if management increases or decreases abundance for target species, and how these effects relate to regime transitions.

-This approach also makes it possible to partition variance among observation error, environmental responses, and multispecies dependence to guide future efforts to improve ecological forecasting.
-In our study, forecasts were dominated by uncertainty in the dynamic process model, but using a vector autoregressive process allowed us to dissect this uncertainty in meaningful ways (Lütkepohl 1990, Ives et al. 2003).
-Simulated responses to sudden impulses in captures were often delayed and nonlinear.
-Despite the restriction to a VAR of lag of one month, these responses resulted in cascading changes that lasted up to six months.
+475 Our hierarchical modelling approach also makes it possible to partition variance among 476 observation error, environmental responses, and multispecies dependence to guide future efforts to 477 improve ecological forecasting.
+In our study, forecasts were dominated by uncertainty in the 478 dynamic process model, but using a vector autoregressive process allowed us to dissect this 479 uncertainty in meaningful ways (Lütkepohl 1990, Ives et al. 2003).
+Simulated responses to sudden 480 impulses in captures were often delayed and nonlinear.
+Despite the restriction to a VAR of lag of one 481 month, these responses resulted in cascading changes that lasted up to six months.
+Our model's 482 ability to simulate and dissect community change in this way offers a useful avenue for ecologists to 483 better understand, and expand on, theoretical predictions from both classical and more recent 484 empirical studies that have described strong interspecific interactions in ecological systems (Volterra 485 1931, Ebersole 1977, Mayfield and Stouffer 2017, Dumandan et al. 2024).

-Learning hierarchical nonlinear effects from community data
+487 Learning hierarchical nonlinear effects from community data